 Tuna kimbap slices on a serving platter.

-With so many kinds to try, you’ll never get bored.
-Tuna kimbap, known as chamchi gimbap (참치김밥) in Korean, is one of the favorites you’ll find everywhere in Korea.
+Just like sandwiches are the perfect snack to grab and go, kimbap is Korea’s version of that.
+With so many kinds to try, tuna kimbap, known as chamchi gimbap (참치김밥) in Korean, is one of the favorites you’ll find everywhere in Korea.

 Two rows of sliced cucumber tuna kimbap arranged on a platter.